Workflow Commons

 • ACT_UserTask_AssignToMe – Assigns a user task, which is passed as a parameter, and assigns it to the current user.

 • ACT_UserTask_AssignToUser – Assigns a user task to a specified user, both passed as parameters.
+This microflow can be used for user tasks and multi-user tasks.

 • ACT_UserTask_Unassign – Removes the assignee from a user task, which is passed as a parameter.